Print a copy of our care instructions. Hang a copy next to your washing machine to encourage the whole family to help with the laundering!

 Drying in direct sunlight is the very best method for drying and helps aid in the removal of stains.
 However, take care not to leave diapers out longer than necessary, as UV rays and high temperatures can also have an ill effect on diapering products.
 Cotton and hemp diapers will be somewhat stiff when hung to dry.
 One option to soften sun-dried textiles made from natural fibers is to use the dryer while still slightly damp.

 You will need to strip your diapers if you have residue, buildup, or diaper odor.
-These issues can be caused by hard water, diapers than are not cleaned or rinsed thoroughly, detergents, or from greasy products such as diaper creams or fabric softeners.
+These issues can be caused by hard water, diapers that are not cleaned or rinsed thoroughly, detergents, or from greasy products such as diaper creams or fabric softeners.

 Strip only as needed, as it can be harsh on your diapering products and routine use of bleach does void our warranty.